01-edu/public/subjects/ai/pipeline/README.md

     |  3 | premeno       |           3 |
     |  4 | premeno       |           2 |

-The first step is to create a dictionnary or a list - the most recent version of sklearn take as input lists:
+The first step is to create a dictionary or a list - the most recent version of sklearn take as input lists:

 ```console
 dict_ = {0: ['lt40', 'premeno' , 'ge40'], 1:[1,2,3]}